gelisam/klister/README.rst

   -- "run" is like main, except you can have more than one.
   (run
-    -- Klister doesn't have typeclasses yet, so "do" needs an explicit -- dictionary argument.
+    -- Klister doesn't have type classes yet, so "do" needs an explicit -- dictionary argument.
     (do io-monad
       (putStrLn "hello")